scions-of-silverymoon/staff-guide/_guides/dm-info.md

 ---
-title: DM Info
+title: DM Guide
-description: How to plan, post, run, and reward games in Silverymoon.
+description: DM role, responsibilities, and how to plan, post, run, and reward games in Silverymoon.
+order: 5
 ---

-# DM Info
+# DM Guide

+DMs run games for the community.
+They plan, submit, and execute bounties, missions, and other game content.

-A practical guide for Dungeon Masters: plan your game, get it approved, post the sesh, pick players, run the table, and award rewards.
-This page consolidates our current process and links to the tools you need.
+This guide covers your role as a DM and provides practical steps to plan your game, get it approved, post the sesh, pick players, run the table, and award rewards.

+---

+## DM Responsibilities

+- Prep, plan, and submit bounties or missions following server guidelines
+- Coordinate player selection and scheduling with other staff
+- Run bounties/missions and manage their game channels
+- Add and remove roles for their game channels when appropriate
+- Report server or player issues that arise during games to staff

+---

+## Best Practices

+- Keep clear notes on player agreements, rewards, and any special rules
+- Communicate with [@Tracker Helpers]({{ '/guides/helpers.html' | relative_url }}) and [Game Keepers]({{ '/guides/game-keeper.html' | relative_url }}) as needed
+- Stay organized with your game timeline and player expectations

 ---